lawrencefeng17/lawrencefeng17.github.io/reading.md

-## Papers all the way down

-This is an incomplete, hopefully regularly updated, list of academic papers I have read or plan to read.
+This is an incomplete, probably not regularly updated, list of papers I have read or plan to read.

 ### Papers to Read